 - applications of critical theory to texts or job activities

 By no means are you limited to the topics listed above.
 They are simply suggestions.
-Nor is it necessary to clear the topic with the Co-op officer, although you are certainly welcome to discuss your topic with her/him at any time.
+Nor is it necessary to clear the topic with the Co-op officer, although you are certainly welcome to discuss your topic with them at any time.

 Typical co-op jobs